The following pieces of advice address mostly to coaches but players can also find some applicable uses:

 So don’t worry: you are not the only one getting nervous; a lot of coaches are too… the students also.
 If it helps, you can only imagine that your students are more nervous to meet you than you are to meet them.
 Or, if you are a player before a tennis match, your opponent might be more nervous to play against you than you are.

-Here are some of my “rituals” that I do on the way to my lessons in order to ensure that I would be properly prepared and my students will find a true professional in me as their coach:
+Here are some of the “rituals” that I do on the way to my lessons in order to ensure that I would be properly prepared and my students will find a true professional in me as their coach:

 1. In the car, as I drive to the tennis court, I practice some breathing exercises: take a slow deep breath in – hold it for 4 seconds – release slowly; do this about 5 – 7 times.